Forex: Buhari happy with market stability - Nigeria Today

 He said: “Given what we have right now the fact that the revenues are looking good, the state of the economy is good and I believe that we are going to pull out of the problem in due course.’’

-The post Forex: Buhari happy with market stability appeared first on Vanguard News.
+The post Forex: Buhari happy with market stability appeared first on BusinessDay : News you can trust.

 Follow us on twitter @NigeriaTodayNG